hollowdll/ER-diagram-generator/README.md

 # ER-diagram-generator
-Generate Entity Relationship Diagrams by giving the application instructions as a simple DDL script.
+Generate Entity Relationship Diagrams by giving the application instructions in a JSON file with a specific structure.

-This project is going to be a cross-platform desktop application made with electron framework.
-A possible web-based version might be developed at a later time.
+This project is a cross-platform desktop application made with electron framework and TypeScript.

-# Tools and tech stack
-This project is meant for learning purposes.

-I will be practicing the following technologies:
-- Electron, NodeJS, TypeScript
-- Svelte for frontend
-- Tailwind for CSS
-- Maybe some database?
-- Probably more tools/libraries

-# Documentation
-Since this project might scale to be large, I am considering making a documentation for it and its APIs.
-This section will be updated at a later time.

-# How to use
-This section will be updated at a later time as well.
-This project is going to include my own made Data Definition Language (DDL), that I will be developing specifically for this project.
-More about this in the future.
+## Development
+This project is in early development.
+No releases yet.
+Early development is being done in <code>prototyping</code> branch.